AlGepe/OmniSnippets_JS/docs/generalTips/semrush/intro.rst

 We build our calculators in a way to improve our visibility on search engines, the so-called search engine optimization (SEO).
 There are plenty of available tools that we can use to analyze Google traffic, e.g., SEMrush or Google Analytics.

 **SEMrush** is a powerful tool that tells how frequently people are looking for specific keywords recently.
-In contrast, **Google Analytics** allows comparing the traffic between two or more keywords over a more extended period.
+In contrast, **Google Search Console** allows us to compare the traffic between two or more keywords over a more extended period.

-It also a good idea to **check the websites of our competitors**, which are at the top of Google results, to see which keywords they are using and what features they offer.
+It also a good idea to **check the websites of our competitors**, which are at the top of Google's results, to see which keywords they are using and what features they offer.

 .. toctree::
     :maxdepth: 3